-Hindu radicals have called both Islam and Christianity 'alien' religions which should eventually be removed from the country.
+Hindu radicals have called both Islam and Christianity "alien" religions that should eventually be removed from the country.
 Thus, the Muslim minority experiences similar treatment as Christians do at the hands of militant Hindus.
 Buddhists and Sikhs find they are more acceptable to Hindu radicals, since their religions originate from the territory of India.